Loule95450/datagouv-mcp/README.md

 # data.gouv.fr MCP Server

-Model Context Protocol (MCP) server for interacting with [data.gouv.fr](https://www.data.gouv.fr) datasets and resources via LLM chatbots, built using the [the official Python SDK for MCP servers and clients](https://github.com/modelcontextprotocol/python-sdk) and the Streamable HTTP transport protocol.
+Model Context Protocol (MCP) server that allows AI chatbots to search, explore, and analyze datasets from [data.gouv.fr](https://www.data.gouv.fr), the French national Open Data platform, directly through conversation.

-## I don't understand.
-What is this?
+## What is this?

-The data.gouv.fr MCP server is a tool that allows AI chatbots (like Claude, Gemini, or Cursor) to search, explore, and analyze datasets from [data.gouv.fr](https://www.data.gouv.fr), the French national Open Data platform, directly through conversation.
+The data.gouv.fr MCP server is a tool that allows AI chatbots (like Claude, Gemini, or Cursor) to interact with datasets from [data.gouv.fr](https://www.data.gouv.fr).
 Instead of manually browsing the website, you can simply ask questions like "Quels jeux de données sont disponibles sur les prix de l'immobilier ?" or "Montre-moi les dernières données de population pour Paris" and get instant answers.
 This is currently a **proof of concept (POC)** and is meant to be run **locally on your machine** for now, until it is put into production later.
 Since it runs locally, you'll need a few basic tech skills to set it up, but Docker makes the process straightforward.

+The server is built using the [official Python SDK for MCP servers and clients](https://github.com/modelcontextprotocol/python-sdk) and uses the Streamable HTTP transport protocol.

 ## 1. Run the MCP server